-Interestingly, we don’t tend think about nurturing until we’ve made contact.
-But what if you looked at content and inbound marketing as a way to nurture leads before you even place that first call?
+Interestingly, we don’t tend to think about nurturing until we’ve made contact.
+But what if you looked at the content and inbound marketing as a way to nurture leads before you even place that first call?
 That might speed things up a bit.

 If your company is at least familiar to a prospect, you’ve got an inroad once you make contact.
 This kind of “pre-nurturing” can be as simple as finding your website in a search or reading your latest company Tweet.
 As an analogy, when you’re at a party, it’s far easier to connect with someone if you’ve heard about them from a mutual acquaintance.
 Hearing or saying, “Steve’s told me so much about you!” is a natural ice breaker.
 The same holds true in manufacturing.
-If a prospect can say they’ve seen your website or got an email from you, there’s common ground for a conversation when you get them on the phone.
+If a prospect can say they’ve seen your website or got an email from you, there’s a common ground for a conversation when you get them on the phone.

 Strive for Mutual Support

 We often think of inbound and outbound marketing as opposite ends of a spectrum.
 Traditionally outbound means cold calling, inbound means content, usually on a website or social media platform.
 These two don’t often mix, and sometimes the messaging doesn’t even match.

 But if you align the two as tools for nurturing, you’re more likely to have consistent messaging.
 Your blog, white papers, ebooks, and social media should reflect what you talk about with prospects and customers.
-Your phone conversations should include a couple well-timed references to your content.
+Your phone conversations should include a couple of well-timed references to your content.
 For example, have you just created a series of videos that highlight your automated work cell or your ability to deburr stamped parts with a new machine?
 Do you have a cool new ebook with powerful infographics?
 Reps need to be sharing this content too, not just your website or social media.

 What’s more, because you’re using both outbound and inbound methods to share your message, prospects can find you independently online, talk with you via phone or email, and continue to interact with you on the web or social media if they need more information later.